iarna/fetch-fic/README.md

 Still, all that said, they're getting the job done for me, vastly reducing the effort to post new fic chapters.

+## CACHE

+Yes, this thing has a cache.
+It creates `~/.fetch-fic` (on Windows it does something...  not entirely nonsensical, but you'll still get a dot file like that).

+In `~/.fetch-fic` you'll find compressed copies of everything `fetch-fic` has ever downloaded.
+If you remove the cache folder then `fetch-fic` will recreate it on its next run but should otherwise work correctly (albeit more slowly).

+Nothing is ever expired from the cache, so it can get pretty big (mine weighs ~1GB, but I also download an absurd amount of fic).

 ## DETAIL